Embassy & Consulate

 When should you contact a Vietnam embassy or consulate?

-Most short tourist and business trips can be handled through eVisa or private assistance.
-Some cases should be checked with an embassy or consulate instead.
+Most short trips can start with eVisa.
+Some cases should be checked with an embassy or consulate first.

 Vietnam Embassy and Consulate guidance support